Maxwell175/SpeechBubble.js/README.md

 * **The element you specify should have a fixed width.**
    Otherwise, the bubble will end up pointing at the middle of the page.

-* **If the specified element is a `<span>` that contains a phrase in a paragraph and the phrase wraps it appears that the bubble points somewhere to the side of the text.
-(Resize the jsfiddle)**
+* **If the specified element is a `<span>` that contains a phrase that wraps to the next line, it appears that the bubble points somewhere to the side of the text.
+(Resize the jsfiddle to see this)**
    Solutions are welcome!
 See Contributions section.

 * **For IE 8 support, please include the `addEventListener` polyfill.**